telerik/ajax-docs/controls/treelist/column/reordering.md

 You can allow users to set the order of the treelist columns by dragging and dropping them.
 Just set the **ClientSettings.Reordering.AllowColumnsReorder** property to **True**.
-When the user dragsa column header to a new location, the treelist indicates where the column will be inserted when it is dropped:
+When the user drags a column header to a new location, the treelist indicates where the column will be inserted when it is dropped:

 Additionally, in case you enabled scrolling and have a horizontal scroll for navigation, the treelist would be "smart" to auto-scroll when you drag columns and reach the end of the visible region (when you attempt to reorder the column with another outside of the visible area).